kissato70/kekalma-language-selector/README.md

 ]
 ```

 *Note the use of the 'flag' property.
 It is only necessary, if the same language may be used with a different flag from country to country.
-The `flag` is the key, it should be unique!*
+The `flag` is the ___key___, it should be unique!*

 <br>